Discovering Piedmont

 It is a place I absolutely love.

-Home to the famous Alba truffle you will find a veritable feast of good and slow food (view article here), cheese, as well as the best Italian wines from the most famous of Italian wine grape varieties.
-In the name of research I have spent a lot of time sampling the wines - rather too many Maria (my wife) would say.
+Home to the famous Alba truffle, you will find a veritable feast of good and slow food (view article here), cheese, as well as the best Italian wines from the most famous of Italian wine grape varieties.
+In the name of research, I have spent a lot of time sampling the wines - perhaps too many, as Maria (my wife) would say.

 Hills and towns are every bit as picturesque as the better known Tuscan ones.
-In fact there are more hills per square mile here than in Tuscany and set amongst these hills are a few of my favourite villages - Barolo , La Morra and Neive.
+In fact, there are more hills per square mile here than in Tuscany, and set amongst these hills are a few of my favorite villages - Barolo , La Morra, Serralunga d'Alba and Neive.

-Autumn is the time to visit, this is when vineyards are a blaze of colour and every small town has a local truffle, mushroom or wine festival.
-Nothing beats wondering around historic old towns savouring local delicacies and great cheeses.
+Autumn is a wonderful time to visit, this is when vineyards are a blaze of red and gold color, and every small town has a local truffle, mushroom, or wine festival.
+Nothing beats wandering around historic old towns, savoring local delicacies and great cheeses and getting caught up in the excitement and buzz of harvest time.

 Montiglio is another gem.
 One of the loveliest hill towns in Piedmont and should not be missed.